personium/setup-vagrant/README.md

 * personium.io's apps

-	This set up deploy core and engine of personium.io on app server
+	This set up deploy core and engine of personium.io on app server.

 	|personium.io's apps|version|
 	|:------------------|:------|